BlueQuartzSoftware/DREAM3D/Documentation/Developer/Compiling_External_Libraries.md

 ## Note for MinGW/MSys/Cygwin ##

 Due to incompatibilities of HDF5 and these environments we can not support compiling DREAM3D using these environments.
-Visual Studio Express is Free for anyone to use and has no restrictions on the software produced and its distribution.
+Visual Studio Community 2013 is Free for anyone to use and has no restrictions on the software produced and its distribution.